alexculea/Preboot-Oxide/doc/configuring.md

 - `boot_server_ipv4`: IPv4 address of TFTP service.
 - `default`: Holds the `boot_file` and, optionally, `boot_server_ipv4` to provide to the booting client devices.
 - `by_mac_addres`: Holds the list of mac addresses that override either `boot_file` or `boot_server_ipv4`.
+- `max_sessions`: Optional, defaults to 500.
+Represents the maximum number of allowed sessions at the same time.
+A session starts when an OFFER message is seen from DHCP to the booting client and ends when either the client ACKed or refused the request.
+Sessions older than 3 minutes are automatically removed.
+This is used to prevent filling the system memory in case of a flood of DHCP messages on the network.